Andrettin/Wyrmsun/readme.txt

 - Added the Latin Dock building.
 - The construction of town halls over settlement sites now possesses two additional (generic) construction frames.

+* Characters
+- A character's father, mother and children are now delineated in their encyclopedia entry.

+* Deities
+- A deity's father, mother and children are now delineated in their encyclopedia entry.

 * Editor
 - Fixed crash which occurred when creating new cave and dungeon maps in the editor.